Welcome to Learning From Examples

 A history newsletter about the future

-Learning From Examples is about finding new frames of reference to see more clearly.
-It’s a project motivated by the cultural residue of progress and how the patterns of the past shape our relationship with the future.
+This newsletter is about the long dialogue between science, philosophy, technology, and culture.
+From Aristotle to artificial intelligence, the project is motivated by the cultural residue of progress and how the patterns of the past shape our relationship with the future.

 About Harry Law